all-of-us/curation/data_steward/deid/src/aou-deid/README.md

     - The constraints:

-        1. There is a disturbing misuse of bigquery as a database (it's a warehouse).
-To grasp the grotesquery of this it's important to consider the difference between a database and a data warehouse.
+        1. Bigquery is designed to be used as a wharehouse not an RDBMS (misuse of technology).That being said
-        That being said I will not lecture here about the lack of data integrity support and how it lends itself to uncontrollable information redundancies and proliferation which defies which doesn't help at all.
+            a. it lends itself to uncontrollable information redundancies and proliferation which defies the purpose of an RDBMS.
-        The point of a relational model/database is rapid information retrieval and thus an imperative to reduce redundancies via normalization.
+            b.
+The use of relational concepts such as foreign keys are pointless in addition to the fact that there is not referential integrity support in bigquery.
+            As a result thre is no mechanism that guarantees data-integrity.

-        2. There is much cluelessness around testing methods/techniques of databases like using/defining equivalence classes, orthogonal arrays...
+        2. The testing team does not use industry standard testing techniques like defining equivalence classes, orthogonal arrays...
         As such we have a method "simulate" that acts as a sampler to provide some visibility into what this engine has done given an attribute and the value space of the data.
         This is by no means a silver bullet and adds to data redundancies (alas) if falls in the wrong hands shit will hit the fan